Corporate Governance Statement

 Structure of the Board

-The Board currently comprises of four Directors.
-Details of the Directors in office at 31 July 2023 are:
+The Board currently comprises of five Directors.
+Details of the Directors in office at 27 September 2024 are:

 DirectorIndependentSkillAppointment/resignation date